dh85/SpotifyWebAPI/Examples/SpotifyCLI/README.md

 swift build -c release
 ```

-The optimized binary will be in `.build/release/SpotifyCLI`.
+The optimised binary will be in `.build/release/SpotifyCLI`.

 ## Installing Globally